Hospitalized Elder Life Program (HELP)

 - Will provide cognitive stimulation to patients’ based on specialized training.

-- Can assist with range-of motion exercises and ambulation.
+- Can guide range-of motion exercises and encourage appropriate ambulation.

 HELP volunteer requirements: